 Parenting’s the hardest jobs out there.
 Being Jewish, business is always hiring.
-In Israel the national birth rate’s a whopping 3.11 children beating out Mexico’s 2 but pales in comparison to Kiriat Sefer’s 7.
-The streets are teeming with children, literally, and this blessing poses a unique challenge that your run-of-the-mill 1.5 children and a dog family doesn’t confront as much.
-For such large families, discipline is less a question of certainty but more a measure of if you have the energy to deal with it.
-Brass tax – when should we disciple children?
+In Israel the national birth rate’s a whopping 3.11 children.
+This beats out Mexico’s 2 but pales in comparison to Kiriat Sefer’s 7.
+The streets are teeming with children, literally.
+This blessing poses a challenge your run-of-the-mill 1.5 children and a dog family doesn’t confront.
+For large families, discipline is more a measure of if you have the energy to “deal with it.”
+Brass tax, even if you did have the energy.
+There is a fine line between disciplinarian and tyrant.
+When should we disciple children?

 From a clinical standpoint, this question’s a blessing in disguise.
-Distributing discipline like it’s going out of style isn’t simply useless because kids grow out of common problems on their own but is ineffective and can even be harmful.
-The key to effective parenting, whether you have little Timmy and Fido or the 9th French Foreign Legion to raise, is targeting your energies on what counts.
+You can’t dole out discipline like it’s going out of style.
+For one, a lot of problems kids grow out of on their own.
+Second, it’s ineffective and can even be harmful to be rigid and punitive all the time.
+Whether you’re raising Timmy and Fido or the 9th Foreign Legion, smart parenting means targeting what counts.

-As a rule of thumb, there’s roughly three different categories of behaviors kids will throw at you: 1) Blank Stare Mischief 2) Fads Going Out Fast and 3) Problems.
+As a rule, there’s three different categories of behaviors kids will throw at you.
+1) Blank Stare Mischief 2) Fads Going Out Fast and 3) Real Problems.

-It’s hard to tell if this is of comfort but most problems are actually just blank stare mischief.
-These behaviors are literally outside a kid’s cognitive development to do anything about.
+Most problems are just blank stare mischief.
+These behaviors are outside a kid’s cognitive development.
 Up to age four, the “inside voice” is as real as the tooth fairy.
 Remind, scream, and punish all you like – cognitive awareness speeds up for no man.
-Short of traumatizing your child into silence, this is something all parents must wait for.
+Short of traumatizing your child into silence, these problems are only solved by time.

 Fads going out fast might be on a kid’s cognitive radar but aren’t the battlegrounds parents need to die on.
-Time is truly on our side.
-50% of a four to five-year-old’s whining can be defined as a “significant problem” but around six magically disappears – no spanking required.
+Time is on our side.
+50% of a four-year-old’s whining is a “significant problem” according to most parents.
+But, around six the whining magically disappears – no spanking required.
 While kids might “know better,” their emotional regulation isn’t up to par yet.
-Counterintuitively, parents actually risk making these problems worse with punishments because negative attention reinforces them.
-It’s simply more efficient and humane to wait them out.
+Counterintuitively, parents risk making these problems worse with punishments.
+The negative attention reinforces them.
+It’s more efficient and humane to wait them out.

-So, what do you do with actual problems?
+So, what do you do with real problems?
 In my next article we’ll get our hands dirty dealing with that ball of wax.

-Rabbi Yonasan Bender LCSW graduated from Hebrew University’s School of Social Work.
+Yonasan Bender LCSW graduated from Hebrew University’s School of Social Work.
 He works with adults, couples, and children from his private therapy practice in Jerusalem.
-He holds several semichos from Rav Yitzchok Berkovits, shlita.
-To share your thoughts, experiences, questions, or a different perspective, you can reach Rabbi Yonasan Bender LCSW at 053-808-0435 and at email@example.com or check out his website at www.jerusalemtherapy.org.
+To share your thoughts, experiences, questions, or a different perspective, you can reach Yonasan Bender LCSW at 053-808-0435 and at email@example.com or check out his website at www.jerusalemtherapy.org.